mjcumming/wiim/ISSUE_97_RESPONSE.md

 ## ❓ Issue #2: State Stays Idle When Playing (DLNA/Music Assistant)

-We need some clarification to help diagnose this. **Please create a new GitHub issue** for this problem so we can track it independently.
+I need some clarification to help diagnose this. **Please create a new GitHub issue** for this problem so we can track it independently.

 **Questions:**